- Accommodation on double occupancy basis in the listed hotels and ger camps.

 While in Mongolia, you have options of camel riding, horseback riding, dune hiking.

-In Mongolia, once outside Ulaanbaatar, your accommodation will be in a yurt, locally known as a ger.
+In Mongolian rural areas, your accommodation will be in a yurt, locally known as a 'ger.'
 The toilet and shower are in a separate building.
 The camps usually have few en suite gers that you can book on an additional cost.

 What is it like staying in a Ger Camp?